Peter Bogner (businessman)

-Peter Bogner (born 1964 in West Germany) is a German-American former media executive who is the founder and current president of GISAID, a platform for rapid sharing of genomic sequences of emerging viruses, such as influenza and SARS-CoV-2.
+Peter Bogner (born 1964 in West Germany) is a German-American former media executive who is the founder and current president of GISAID, a controlled-access platform for sharing genomic sequences of emerging viruses, such as influenza and SARS-CoV-2.

 Early life

 Bogner emigrated from West Germany to the United States in the early 1980s.
-According to a piece published by Science, in 1986 he was charged with two counts of securities fraud by the Los Angeles district attorney's office: "making false statements in the sales of securities and selling them without permission".
+In 1986 he was charged with two counts of securities fraud by the Los Angeles district attorney's office: "making false statements in the sales of securities and selling them without permission".
 He was convicted in the court of first instance, ordered to pay $32,500 in restitution and put on probation for 5 years.
 On appeal, the conviction was affirmed in part, reversed in part.
 In 1991, having failed to pay the restitution, the probation was extended for 3 years.
-Further investigation by The Telegraph, however, found that "the alleged 'securities fraud' referenced by Science, it is not what it seems", noting that Bogner "only played a bit part" and that the case "was downgraded from a felony to a 'misdemeanour' and dismissed on appeal".
+In interviews with The Telegraph, Bogner asserts that the securities fraud is not what it seems, noting that he "only played a bit part" and that the case "was downgraded from a felony to a 'misdemeanour' and dismissed on appeal".

 In 1986, he created a skiing instruction video titled "Peter Bogner's Skiing Techniques", together with Norwegian skier Reidar Wahl.
 Bogner had told Wahl that he was related to the Olympic ski champion Willy Bogner Sr..
 Members of that family told Science in 2023 that could not rule out that he was related, but that they did not know Bogner.
 According to Wahl, who had invested $10,000 in the project, Bogner disappeared after the video was created, never returning any profits.
 The film received an award at the 14th annual Ray-Ban International Ski Film Festival in Vail, Colorado.

 In the 1990s, Bogner worked as a senior studio executive at Time Warner where he co-founded the German television channel VIVA.
 In 1995 as executive producer and director of programming, he was at the front of creating a Latin American music channel for Time Warner called "Ya", aimed at an age demographic of 12- to 24-year-olds.